yaojijiayou/DataMocker/README.md

 ````

 # Others
+- Although the output json is not that large,  I promise that the sample data has covered all the possibilities implies in your config strings
 - Pls ignore other files, just pay attention to the Parser.js.
-- Only the function 'parse' has been exposed.